noanonoa/yes-mi-lord/README.md

 ## User Story
 As a user, I want to be able to:
-- *login the app and see all characters from LotR*
+- *login the app and see all characters from LotR trilogy*
 - *click on each character and see related details (quotes, name, race, gender, realm, and more)*
-- *collect characters on my favorites page*
+- *add characters to my team*
 - *comment on my favorite characters*
 - *see a collection of other users' comments*